awsdocs/amazon-emr-management-guide/doc_source/emr-specify-security-configuration.md

 When using the AWS console to create an Amazon EMR cluster, you choose the security configuration during **Step 4: Security** of the advanced options creation process\.

-1. Sign in to the AWS Management Console and open the Amazon EMR console at [https://console\.aws\.amazon\.com/elasticmapreduce/](https://console.aws.amazon.com/elasticmapreduce/)\.
+1. Open the Amazon EMR console at [https://console\.aws\.amazon\.com/elasticmapreduce/](https://console.aws.amazon.com/elasticmapreduce/)\.

 1. Choose **Create cluster**, **Go to advanced options**\.